chloealbright/DevHiveMind/Architecture/Choosing Database.md

 - **Structured Data:** Well-suited for predefined structured data, ensuring integrity.
 - **ACID Compliance:** Adheres to ACID properties, crucial for strict data consistency.
 - **Mature Ecosystem:** Well-established with a wide range of tools and expertise.
+- **Catalogs:** SQL Database have a catalogs which refers to a schema or system that stores metadata about the database itself.
+It contains information about tables, views, indexes, and other database objects.
+The catalog serves as a data dictionary, providing details about the structure, relationships, and properties of the database elements.
+This metadata is crucial for query optimization, data integrity, and overall management of the database system.
+Not all databases have catalogs in the traditional sense such as NoSQL databases.

 **Decision Factors:**
 - **Project Requirements:** Consider scalability, flexibility, and performance (NoSQL) or data consistency and a mature ecosystem (SQL).